-For most people, the purpose of a foot race is crossing the finish line.
-This is a tremendous thing.
+For most people, the purpose of a foot race is crossing the finish line — a tremendous thing.
 But why not expand human potential by giving each person the opportunity to do MORE good, compounding the effects long after race day?

-The graphic represents the Animal Run ethos of a community creating a halo of positive impact.
+The graphic represents the Animal Run community creating a halo of positive impact.

 The first four inner circles, significant forms of energy, are achieved by showing up on race day.
 The three outer circles are optional, require more effort, but greatly multiply the effects of creating a better, more loving and sustainable world.

-This is our community.
+This is who we are.
 Thank you for being a part of Animal Run!

 Eileen Francisco is a vegan, long distance runner and race director.
 She’s a Bay Area native and ex-Peace Corps Volunteer.
 While traveling, she notices the hungry and homeless animals on the street and has always wanted to do something to alleviate animal suffering.
 Through her desire to help animals and the environment and with the incredible support of family, friends and the amazing running community, the Animal Run was born.
 Eileen enjoys making new friends on the trails and very much looks forward to meeting you.

 Victor Ballesteros is proud to support Animal Run.
 A long-time competitive trail runner, his exploits and adventures have led to the creation of Victory Sportdesign, makers of Victory Bags, the super-organized and functional all-purpose gear bags.
 When that’s not happening, he and his four legged teammate Lucy are racing fast and taking names!